-But prosecutions like that one against puppy mills are exceedingly rare.
+But prosecutions like that one against puppy farms are exceedingly rare.

 “There are little slaps on the wrist here and there, but nothing serious,” Mary LaHay, president of Iowa Friends of Companion Animals, tells me.
 “The USDA bends over backwards to help these folks; if they’re out of line with the regulations, they’ll give them years to improve.”

 It was the US Department of Agriculture that first began encouraging farmers to breed dogs following crop failure during World War II.
 In 1966, President Lyndon Johnson signed the Animal Welfare Act, which required any breeder with more than three dogs to apply for a license, but only required cages be six inches taller than the dogs, and allowed them to live standing upon the wire cages for their entire lives, never touching the ground or seeing the light of day.
 The ASPCA estimates there are around 10,000 puppy farms (or puppy mills) in the US, many with over 1000 dogs inside a single facility.